 Following are the 8 characteristics of strategic management:

-The issues which strategic management handles are usually of long-term nature.
-These issues not necessarily affect the organisation immediately but will benefit the organisation in the future.
+The issues that strategic management handles are usually of long-term nature.
+These issues do not necessarily affect the organization immediately but will benefit the organization in the future.
 For example, if a company spends on the education of its employees, it may not witness increases in productivity in the short-run, but in due course, highly educated employees will deliver better results and will also help in increasing the returns.